qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 you might not be interested in reading the rest of this chapter.
 Make sure you install QGIS in your system using the standalone installer.
-That will automatically install SAGA and GRASS in your system and configure them so they can be run from QGIS.
+That will automatically install GRASS in your system and configure it so it can be run from QGIS.
-All the algorithms from these providers will be ready to be run without needing any further configuration.
+All the algorithms from this provider will be ready to be run without needing any further configuration.
-If installing with the OSGeo4W application, make sure that you also select SAGA and GRASS for installation.
+If installing with the OSGeo4W application, make sure that you also select GRASS for installation.

 A note on file formats